mozilla-mobile/fenix/.github/ISSUE_TEMPLATE/--epic.md

 ---
-name: "\U0001F535 Meta Feature (Epic)"
+name: "\U0001F535 Epic (Meta Feature)"
-about: Create Epic (Meta Feature)
+about: Create an Epic (Meta Feature)
 title: "[Meta]"
 labels: ''
 assignees: ''

 ---

-Owner: Product Manager
-Purpose: PM to describe a feature and track overall activities, dependencies, progress

 ### Why/User Benefit/User Problem
-- Description of Feature (Added by PM)
+- Description of Feature
-- Add any additional links or research related to this feature.
+- Add relevant info/research related to this feature
 - Immediate task: Convert to epic and move to appropriate milestone

 ### Acceptance Criteria (Added by PM.
 For EPM to track when a Meta feature is done)